ThomasNowProductions/BreathSpace/docs/CONTRIBUTING.md

 ## How to Contribute

-There are several ways you can contribute to OpenBreath:
+There are several ways you can contribute to BreathSpace:

 1. **Report bugs** - If you find a bug, please create an issue with detailed information
 2. **Suggest features** - We welcome new ideas and feature requests